← All AI Agents & Tool Use modules

 already_tried.add(action)

-None of these make the agent smarter — they make it safe.
-A capable agent without guardrails is a liability; the guardrails are what let you actually deploy one.
+None of these mechanisms increases the agent's capability — they establish its safety.
+A capable agent without guardrails is not deployable; the guardrails are the prerequisite for safe production deployment.

-AI anchor — guardrails are why agents can ship The reason production agents are trusted with real tasks is not that the model never errs — it is that the system around it assumes it will.
-Step caps stop runaway bills.
-Loop detection stops an agent burning cycles.
-Allow-lists keep it from calling tools it should not.
-And human-in-the-loop confirmation on irreversible actions — "are you sure you want to send this?" — is the single most important safety pattern in agentic AI.
-The capability comes from the model; the trust comes from the guardrails.
+AI anchor — guardrails as a prerequisite for deployment The reason production agents are trusted with consequential tasks is not that the model is reliable — it is that the surrounding system is engineered to assume the model is not.
+Step limits prevent runaway resource consumption.
+Loop detection prevents unproductive iteration.
+Tool allow-lists prevent invocation of unauthorized capabilities.
+Human-in-the-loop confirmation on irreversible actions — "confirm transmission of this message" — is the single most important safety pattern in agentic AI.
+Capability is supplied by the model; trustworthiness is supplied by the guardrails.

 Check your understanding